xg4/text2image/README.md

 # text2image

-change text to image by canvas
+> convert text to image by canvas